 The phone will be switched off outside of these hours.

 Safety and Security of Children

 The safety and security of children attending our club is a very important matter and everyone concerned has a part to play.
-This policy sets out the responsibilities of everyone involved with the club; parents, guardians, children and staff.
+Wings follows Longford Primary Academy Safeguarding policy and procedures.
+In addition the information below sets out the responsibilities and expectations of everyone involved with the club: parents, guardians, children and staff.